The Secret To A Calm, Healthy YOU!

 DON’T let the effects of stress make your life miserable and affect your health!
 Make a positive resolve to learn these relaxation techniques and you will find that it IS possible to be in control of how your environment affects you.

-Work out a stress relief programme that suits you.
+Work out a stress relief program that suits you.

 The aim of your relaxation practice is to evoke the relaxation response in your body.
 The relaxation response brings you back into balance and valuable changes take place –